bdsaglam/dvqtop/README.md

 dvqtop [-n <poll_interval>] [-t <ntfy_topic>]
 ```

-which outputs something like this:
+The output will look like this:

 ![dvqtop](./out.png)